Available now! The Time Eater Mystery/Adventure Novel for Young Teens

 “Do you have a map?”
 She smiled, but it was cold.
 There was something behind it.
 Something I didn’t like.

 “And a pen.
-I can show you where I saw him if you do.
+I can show you where I saw him digging.
 There is something you need to see there.”
 She nodded, vigorously.
 “Very special, very strange.”

-I’d been right.
-My hand flexed into a fist, but I resisted doing the victory pump my brain was screaming for.
-Instead, I looked at Steve, See?
+My hand flexed into a fist.
+I looked at Steve, See?
 I was right….
 But he wouldn’t give me any satisfaction.
 No comment.
 Not even a shrug.
 Still that wary look on his face.

 Whatever.

 This was happening.
 I frantically motioned at him for a map.
 He hesitated.
-Then, shaking his head, pulled a sheaf of folded papers and a pen from a pocket on the sleeve of his GoreTex jacket.
-With a couple of practiced snaps he had one of the maps open.
+Then, shaking his head, pulled a sheaf of folded papers and a pen from a pocket on the sleeve of his rain jacket.
+With a couple of practiced snaps, he had one of the maps open.
 “This is the area, here,” he said, pointing to the right side of the page.
-He glared at me out of the corner of his eyes.
+He glared at me out of the corners of his eyes.
 A slash that said, careful.

 The woman’s nods had slowed, decelerated into a rhythmic bob.
 “Come here.
 Closer.
 I’ll mark it.”